mezhpotato/LambdaTestAutomation/README.md

 - Chrome browser version used: 103
 - Chromedriver version used: 103

 Additional Notes:
 - Project is setup in this directory: C:\Workspace
 - Selenium-Java jar version used: 3.14.0
 - Tests are divided on several test files (java class)

--IMPORTANT: ValidGoogleLoginTest.java - is blocked by Google Security Sign-in feature and no working around implemented at the moment.
-(Already checked several references but none has worked yet)
+-IMPORTANT:

+FOR ValidGoogleLoginTest.java
+- For the script to work existing google profile must be used and already be setup in your chrome browser
+- Google account to be used must have been already registered with the the website

 1. Clone the repository
 (Note: steps are done using eclipse)